BillBlight/consortium/README.md

 # Overview
 Consortium is a fork of OpenSim.
-It is the "successor" to Mobius.
+It is the "successor" to Mobius, osCore2 and TachyonSim.

 ***THIS WILL ONLY CURRENLTY BUILD WITH MONO 6.x***